2015-16 STUDENT-ATHLETE HANDBOOK

 “Fans judge you as an athlete according to how you perform during competition.
 They judge you as a person according to how you perform with the media.
 If fans develop a good impression of you through the media, especially when things are not going well in competition, the benefits to you can be significant.”

-The Clemson University Athletic Department provides, for student-athletes, teams, and coaches, the services of a sports psychologist, and a mental health counselor.
+The Clemson University Athletic Department provides, for student-athletes, teams, and coaches, the services of two sports psychologists, and a mental health counselor.
 Student-athletes may be referred to one of these professionals or may request a consultation.
 Contact the sports medicine individuals who work with your team or Dr. Jackson (864-637-8181) for further information.
 Additionally, the University has Counseling and Psychological Services (CAPS) housed in the Redfern Health Center.
 While the Athletic Department counselor is housed there, student-athletes may also choose to access this program at any time, without having to go through the Athletic Department.
 Call 864-656-2415 for further information or to schedule an appointment.
 A limited scope of psychiatric care is provided through the University Health Center, and is normally the responsibility of the student-athlete.

 1. To qualify that first year student-athletes are physically prepared to participate at the intercollegiate level through a pre-participation physical examination.